sfernengel/learn-dev-training-connector/README.md

 Configurations:

 1. API credentials to your project
-2. Custom type with a boolean field
+2. Custom type with a boolean field to block the user

 ### Order confirmation email event app